32294/VRChat_Heart_Rate_Monitor_Prefab_Quest_Compatible/README.md

 - Install the previously mentioned OSC app above, **make sure to leave the OSC parameter as the default in its settings (`heartRate`).
 Do not add it to you're avatar's parameters.
 VRCFury will merge it in on upload.**
 - Install VRCFury using the VRC Creator Companion or Unity Package
 - Install [Poiyomi shaders](https://github.com/poiyomi/PoiyomiToonShader/releases), or use the bundled ones...
 Which are probably horrifically out of date.
 - Make sure your avatar has at least 8 synced bits free in its parameters
+- Install the unity package for this project (found in the releases page) or by clicking [here](https://github.com/32294/VRChat_Heart_Rate_Monitor_Prefab_Quest_Compatible/releases/download/1.0.0/heartrate_monitor.unitypackage)
 - Chose an appropriate prefab from the prefabs folder that best fits your needs
     - `prefabs/poiyomi` for PC and `prefabs/mobile` for quest
     - square vs heart